GenericP3rson/docs-1/src/highway/modules/buckets.md

   sonrio.sonr.bucket.ResourceIdentifier content_type = 3;
 }
 ```
+Where `item` is a `Base64` encoded string of the `Document` queried for.
+When content is resolved it should be decoded before attempting to convert it to JSON.
+**Example**

+### Querying by schema
+if a `BucketItem` contains an optional field `Schema Did` then it will support being queried by a given schema.

+**Note** At this time the relationship of schema to a Document is not strictly enforced.
+Objects should only be associated with the schema they are created with.
 ### Bucket Types

-*   **App-specific bucket** -- a bucket created by the developer containing visual assets and other media related to the App.
+* **App-specific bucket**
+  - Created by the developer, will be associated to an application and allowed for usage by the application domain.

-*   **User-specific bucket** -- a bucket Created with the intent of storing user related content.
-Which is then related to the `Creator`.
+* **User-specific bucket**
+  - Created with the intent of storing user related content. `WhichIs` then related to the `Creator`.

 ## Usage
-> Blockchain Methods supplied by Channel Module.
-Full implementation is still a work in progress.
+Buckets function as a storage of content which holds a loose relation to one another, buckets function as a wrapper around `Objects` to create relationships amongst them.
+Developers are recommended to think of buckets as `Categories of data`.
+It's recommended to make one Bucket per [schema](./schemas.md).

+See [Speedway]() documentation on usage of buckets through our management tooling.
+See [Motor-SDK](../../motor-sdk/overview.md) documentation in our SDK targets.